VaibhaviFadke/ByteUprise/README.md

 # ByteUprise
-Task performed during a month long virtual intenship in web development
+Task performed during a month long virtual internhip in Web Development Task one is a Portfolio developed using html, css
+Task two is landing page example for a E-commerce website.